 However, it’s rare to see athletes who have a proper knowledge of nutrition and understand the basic science around what they’re eating.
-Thankfully we’re here to breakdown your post-gym nutrition to help you make informed choices and recover faster from each workout.
+Thankfully we’re here to break down your post-gym nutrition to help you make informed choices and recover faster from each workout.

 Carbohydrates are used by the body to create energy by being broken down into glucose and then transferred to cells in your body, replacing stored glycogen.
 However, when consumed in excess and without exercise carbohydrates are instead stored as fat.

 For those who train hard, you should aim to consume 1g of carbohydrate per kg of body weight after your game or workout.
 The spike of carbohydrates will replace the glucose lost through your strenuous effort.
-Consuming sweet potato, carrots and brown rice provides a clean way to get your energy levels back up.
+Consuming sweet potato, carrots and brown rice provide a clean way to get your energy levels back up.

 Protein is the most important element of muscle repair, so aim for an intake of 20-40g of protein after exercise.
 It’s a nutrient composed of amino acids that are essential for building and phentermine maintaining musculature.
 Whey protein is the fastest digested form of protein when it comes to shakes, so consuming one immediately after training helps get your body recovering as soon as possible.

-During the match you’ll be losing fluids at an alarming rate, so it’s important to replace them lest you fall victim to dehydration.
-The capacity to perform high intensity exercise drops by 45% if you’re dehydrated by just 2.5% of bodyweight.
+During the match, you’ll be losing fluids at an alarming rate, so it’s important to replace them lest you fall victim to dehydration.
+The capacity to perform high-intensity exercise drops by 45% if you’re dehydrated by just 2.5% of bodyweight.

 Weigh yourself before and after a game – you should aim to consume 100ml of liquid for every 0.1kg difference in body weight to your pre-game weight.
-Electrolyte drinks can also help boost the fluids and minerals lost to sweat and are a good idea for short-term hydration.
+Electrolyte drinks can also help boost the fluids and minerals lost through sweat and are a good idea for short-term hydration.